The Zotero Data Directory

 Restoring Your Zotero Data Using Zotero Syncing

 If you were using Zotero syncing and have an empty local library, you can likely restore your data simply by syncing with your online library.
-After verifying that your library is correct on zotero.org, simply reenter your username and password in the Sync pane of the Zotero preferences and click the Sync button in the toolbar.
+After verifying that your library is correct on zotero.org, simply reenter your username and password in the Sync tab of the Zotero settings and click the Sync button in the toolbar.
 (Zotero only syncs explicit deletions, so just syncing an empty library won't overwrite the server data unless you deleted items manually.)

 If you have a local Zotero library that you want to overwrite, close Zotero and delete the old Zotero data directory before syncing.
 Syncing your database with a different Zotero account will also prompt you to remove the existing local database.